 Please wait...

 However, sometimes, the specialist looks at high systolic blood pressure levels for heart disease.
 With aging, the systolic blood pressure typically increases.
-The blood pressure reading: 120/ 80 shows an average level; between 120/ 80-- 139-/89 indicates pre-hypertension.
+The blood pressure reading: of 120/ 80 shows an average level; between 120/ 80-- 139-/89 indicates pre-hypertension.
 And blood pressure reading above 140/ 90 indicates hypertension, implying a high risk for the patient).

 Conclusively, high blood pressure is the common risk factor for most fatalities all over the world.
 For instance, Americans (1 out of 3) are found to have high blood pressure.
 But still, high blood pressure can be primarily controlled by adding some natural solutions like essential oils.